 Explore the information below to learn about academic internships at HCC.

-The role of faculty sponsors is to oversee the academic integrity of the internship and to provide continuous direction and support, ensuring a productive learning experience.
-Their responsibilities are as follows:
+The role of faculty sponsors is to oversee the academic integrity of the internship and to provide the student intern with continuous direction and support.

-- Hold a pre-internship meeting to assess student readiness, and provide guidance in cooperation with ExL coordinator
+- Assessing student readiness, serving as a resource in identifying possible internship opportunities, and providing guidance in cooperation with ExL coordinator

-- Confirm that the experience will count for academic credit
+- Confirming that the experience will count for academic credit

-- Create and review meeting schedules and methods of grading
+- Creating reflective assignments, and reviewing meeting schedules and methods of grading

 - The student obtains an internship job description from the site supervisor

-- The student shares the newly crafted learning objectives with the site supervisor to ensure they are obtainable
+- The student shares the learning objectives with the site supervisor ensuring they are obtainable

 - Develop technical skills and professional communications in a work setting